 AXA Health is a trading name of AXA PPP healthcare Limited.
-Registered Office: 5 Old Broad Street, London EC2N 1AD until 31 March 2021, and thereafter 20 Gracechurch Street, London EC3V 0BG.
+Registered Office: 20 Gracechurch Street, London EC3V 0BG.
 Registered in England and Wales No. 3148119.

 AXA PPP healthcare Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.